 A budget workshop is held in March to receive input from the public.
-The City Manager presents the proposed budget for all governmental activities to the City Council at the Council meeting in June for review.
-The City Council is required to hold a public hearing on the proposed budget which is generally held at the June meeting.
+The City Manager presents the proposed budget for all governmental activities to the City Council at a special Council meeting in May for review and input.
+The City Council is required to hold a public hearing on the proposed budget which is generally held at their June meeting.
 The governmental activities budget is generally adopted at the Council meeting in June.